MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/contoso-coffee-intro.md

 The manufacturing activities for all scenarios use the *NORTH* location.

 > [!IMPORTANT]
 > Before you run any of the scenarios for Contoso Coffee, post any item journal lines with opening balances.
+For more requirements, see the [Set up Contoso Coffee data](#set-up-contoso-coffee-data) section.

 ## Set up Contoso Coffee data